lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-ACKonerrorRcv title='Receiver State Machine for the ACK-on-Error Mode'}

+# SCHC Parameters

+This gives the list of parameters that need to be defined in the technology-specific documents, technology developper must evaluate that L2 has strong enough integrity checking to match SCHC's assumption:

+* LPWAN Architecture.
+Explain the SCHC entities, how/where are they be represented in the corresponding technology architecture.

+* Rule ID number of rules

+* Size of the Rule ID

+* The way the Rule id is sent (L2 or L3) and how (describe)

+* Fragmentation delivery reliability mode used in which cases

+* Define the number of bits FCN (N) and DTag (T)

+* The MIC algorithm to be used and the size if different from the default CRC32

+* Retransmission Timer duration

+* Inactivity Timer duration

+* Define the MAX_ACK_REQUEST (number of attemps)

+* Use of padding or not and how and when to use it

+* Take into account that the length of rule-id + N + T + W when possible is good to have a multiple of 8 bits to complete a byte and avoid padding

+* In the ACK format to have a length for Rule-ID + T + W bit into a complete number of byte to do optimization more easily

+And the following parameters need to be addressed in another document but not forcely in the technology-specific one:

+* The way the contexts are provisioning

+* The way the Rules as generated

 # Note
 Carles Gomez has been funded in part by the Spanish Government (Ministerio de Educacion, Cultura y Deporte) through the Jose